 - Information guides and books

-By showing potential customers that you know your industry inside and out, you prove that you and your company can be trusted.
+Showing potential customers that you know your industry inside and out proves that you and your company can be trusted.
 When you demonstrate your products and services, you’re showing that customers can tangibly benefit from your expertise.

 Why Search Engine Rankings Matter

 Think about how often you go to the second page of Google results.
-Almost never, right?
-Over 25% of people click the first result they see on Google.
+Rarely, right?
+Over 25% of people click on the first result they see on Google.
 The 10th result?
 Only 2.5%.
-Basically, if your content is outside of the top 5 results, it’s rarely getting clicked on.
+If your content is outside the top 5 results, it’s rarely getting clicked on.

 Tips for Using the Power of SEO

-You might have the feeling that SEO is somehow “gaming the system.”
+You might feel that SEO is somehow “gaming the system.”
 In other words, you might feel like all you have to do to get in the top results is shotgun keywords into a mediocre article, backlink to some better articles, and bam — you’ve got traffic!

 Well, consumers are far savvier than that.
 If your content doesn’t deliver once people find it, they’re not going to engage, and you won’t be in that coveted top five spots on Google.
 So let’s get into some content marketing and SEO strategies!